 Options for electrical stimulation include vagus nerve stimulation (VNS), in which a device placed in the chest sends regular pulses of electrical energy to the brain through the vagus nerve in the neck.
 Other options, such as deep brain stimulation and responsive neurostimulation (RNS), use electrodes implanted in the brain to try to reduce the number of seizures you have.

 Some people with epilepsy caused by problems related to metabolism (the way the body turns food into energy) may benefit from special diets.
-For example, people who have trouble getting glucose to their brain (known as GLUT1 deficiency) may do better on a high-fat, low-carbohydrate diet like the ketogenic diet, also known as the modified Atkins diet.
+For example, people who have trouble getting glucose to their brain (known as GLUT1 deficiency) may do better on a high-fat, low-carbohydrate diet like the ketogenic diet or the modified Atkins diet.
 A low glycemic index treatment (LGIT) diet, which limits foods that cause rapid spikes in blood sugar, may also help manage drug-resistant epilepsy.
+If you or your child is making significant dietary changes, it’s important to do so under the guidance of your health care team.

-If you have a type of vitamin-dependent epilepsy, your doctor may recommend supplements such as pyridoxine to manage the condition.
+If you have a type of vitamin-dependent epilepsy, your doctor may recommend supplements such as pyridoxine (vitamin B6) to manage the condition.

 Children and adults who aren’t seizure-free may need extra support.
-Intractable epilepsy may change or get worse over time.
+DRE may change or get worse over time.
 “I have intractable epilepsy.
 For many years, I just had the odd tonic/clonic seizure.
 For the last 20 years, they’ve changed in seizure frequency and type,” one MyEpilepsyTeam member said.

-Even with treatment, intractable epilepsy can have negative consequences, including:
+Even with treatment, DRE can have negative consequences, including:

 Talk to your healthcare team about the goals of your epilepsy treatment options.
 Together, you can find an epilepsy treatment that improves your quality of life with as few side effects as possible.
-You might also consider joining a clinical trial studying a new treatment for intractable epilepsy.
+You might also consider joining a clinical trial studying a new treatment for DRE.

 Get updates directly to your inbox.